York House Office Refurbishment and Recladding

 Transforming offices for the Royal Borough of Windsor and Maidenhead

-Our team of refurbishment experts have transformed the Royal Borough of Windsor and Maidenhead’s main office called York House.
-The existing building was a 60s built and very dated council office building.
-The existing façade was the be removed, an additional structure added and a new façade installed.
+Our team of refurbishment experts transformed the Royal Borough of Windsor and Maidenhead’s main office called York House.
+The existing building was built in the 1960s and very dated, so we removed the existing façade and added a host of new features to create a modern and inclusive work environment.

-Following the tragic event at Grenfell Tower, the building owner was keen to ensure that the specification of the façade was correct.
-While the existing specifications were in line with the current building control legislation for a low-rise building, the client decided that no combustible insulation was to be used in the façade build up.
-To facilitate this change the façade was redesigned to accommodate the following changes:
+Following the tragic events at Grenfell Tower, the building owner was keen to ensure that the specification of the façade was correct.
+While the existing specifications were in line with the current building control legislation for a low-rise building, the customer decided that no combustible insulation was to be used in the façade build up.
+To facilitate this change, the façade was redesigned to accommodate the following changes:

 - Non-combustible rock wool insulation in place of the PIR Insulation